OpenSees/OpenSeesDocumentation/source/user/manual/model/damping/URDDamping.rst

    $nc, |integer|, dimension of vector **beta_opt**
    $fc_j, |float|, the **j** th cutoff frequency (in units of T^−1)
    $beta_j, |float|, **j** th term of the adjustment factor **beta_opt**
-   $Tlrnc, |float|, tolerance criteria (relative error) used when calculating the best approximation (optional: defalut is 0.05)
    $Ta, |float|, time when the damping is activated
    $Td, |float|, time when the damping is deactivated
-   $tsTag, |integer|, time series tag identifying the scale factor of the damping versus time
+   $tsTagScaleFactorVsTime, |integer|, time series tag identifying the scale factor of the damping versus time

 .. admonition:: NOTE